OR WAIT null SECS

 In the middle of a high-tension day (Sept.
 28) when the House spent hours debating the funding of the Affordable Health Care Act—and the government itself—the legislators paused to approve (by voice vote, indicating a non-controversial action) HR 3204, the Drug Quality and Safety Act.
 Earlier in the week, both Rep. Fred Upton’s (R-MI) Energy and Commerce Committee and Sen. Tom Harkin’s (D-IA) HELP Committee issued press releases acclaiming a bicameral, bipartisan breakthrough in getting House and Senate versions of the law unified.
 Sen. Harkin issued a statement applauding the passage, and urging full consideration by the Senate.

-In retrospect, the Senate took a gamble earlier this year in combining bills addressing supply chain security and compounding pharmacy regulation.
+In retrospect, the Senate took a gamble, earlier this year, in combining bills addressing supply chain security and compounding pharmacy regulation.
 The former has been tossed back and forth for years (the so-called pedigree rules for tracking drugs go all the way back to the Prescription Drug Marketing Act of 1987, passed during the Reagan Administration), while the latter rose to public attention in the aftermath of the NECC compounding scandal, from last year, which has killed, at current count, 64 patients and sickened hundreds more.
 The House had passed a supply-chain security bill only (HR 1919) last spring, and subsequent hearings about including drug compounding had mixed reactions.
-But the gamble worked, and insofar as press statements at the time were concerned, the compounding legislation carried the supply-chain legislation through to passage.
+But the gamble worked, and insofar as press statements are concerned, the compounding legislation carried the supply-chain legislation through to passage.